lpenz/busyna/README.md

 The important thing is: your are not alone maintaining the dependencies anymore - you can just let the computer do that for you.

+## busyna extract

+Instead of writing the `busyna.rc` file, you use *busyna extract* it from an existing *Makefile*.
+The dependencies detected by busyna will usually be more complete and minimalist.
+You can use the results to:
+- generate the graphviz output to see your build system dependencies graphically
+- generate another, optimized Makefile
+- bootstrap a conversion to another build system (not yet supported)